planetfederal/qgis-suite-plugin/doc/source/developers.rst

 A paver script is included in the repository source code.

-You will need paver installed to run it.
+You will need the python tool :program:`paver` installed to run it.

 To do all the setup, run the ``setup`` task